qtnc/6pad2/doc/configuration.md

 :	CR/Mac

 ## defaultEncoding {#ce}
 The default encoding to use when creating a new empty file.
-Default to 0.
+Default to 1250-1258 depending on the current locale.

-0:
+1252:
-:	ANSI
+:	ANSI Windows 1252 aka.
+Latin1 Western Europe
 65001:
 :	UTF-8
 65002: